bmndc/nokia-leo/README.md

 EDL programmer for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site] with hardware ID 0x009600e100420029 (a copy is available in the content of this repository).
 The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.

 ### UART debugging testpoint
-[As discovered by atipls on Discord], on the mainboard of the 6300 4G, there are 3 UART testing points: TX, RX and GND just above the SIM2 slot.
-Shorting TX and GND takes you to Fastboot and Linux terminal interface.
+[As discovered by atipls on Discord and @Llixuma], on the mainboard of the 6300 4G, there are 3 UART testing points in the order of TX, RX and GND just above the SIM2 slot.
+Shorting TX at 1.8V and GND takes you to Fastboot and Linux terminal interface.

 <p align="center"><img alt="Mainboard of a TA-1307 Nokia 6300 4G, with the red arrow pointing to three gold contacts in the middle of the board, those being the UART testpoints in the order of TX, RX and ground" src="img/testpoint.png"></p>

+Note that by default, KaiOS kernel disables the UART testpoints; kernel logs from UART testpoints will stop once the Linux kernel kicks in.
+To read the full output from UART, compile the Linux kernel from OSS release [provided by HMD]—also available under [`leo-v20` branch of this repository]—with `LEO_defconfig` flag (not `LEO_defconfig-perf`).

 ## Sideloading and debugging third-party applications
 Don't want to download apps from KaiStore?
 Both the 6300 4G and 8000 4G have been classified as debug-enabled by the BananaHackers team.
 As with other KaiOS 2.5.4 devices, you can install and debug apps from outside sources on these phones, so long as they don't use 'forbidden' permissions, such as `engmode-extension`, `embed-apps` and `embed-widgets`, and you cannot debug pre-installed apps on the phone using WebIDE's Developer Tools (you're free to use `adb logcat` to view system logs instead).